-For the year ended December 31, 2022, the company reports significant amount of revenue for the construction of boats, whose obligations are fulfilled over time.
-These revenue are recognized on a percentage of completion basis.
+For the year ended December 31, 2023, the company reports significant amount of revenue for the construction of boats, whose obligations are fulfilled over time.
+These net revenues are recognized on a percentage of completion basis.

-The processes and methodologies for measuring such revenue are based on complex calculation algorithms and assumptions that for their nature require judgement on regards the estimate of costs planned at the budgeting stage, relating to contracts, and hence the revenue recognition.
+The processes and methodologies for measuring such revenue are based on complex calculation algorithms and assumptions that for their nature require judgement on regards the estimate of costs planned at the budgeting stage, relating to contracts.
 More specifically, application of the cost-to-cost method requires the prior estimate of costs throughout the life of individual projects and their updating at each reporting date.